goat-community/goat-docs/docs/toolbox/accessibility_indicators/closest_average.md

 where the average travel time for cell **i** is the sum of upto **n** travel times from cell **i** to opportunity **j** (**tij**) divided by the number of opportunities **n** which must be less than the `Number of destinations` parameter specified.

 ### Classification
-In order to classify the accessibility levels that were computed for each grid cell (for color-coded visualization), a classification based on quantiles is used.
+In order to classify the accessibility levels that were computed for each grid cell (for color-coded visualization), a classification based on quantiles is used by default.
+However, various other classification methods may be used instead.
+Read more in the **[Data Classification Methods](../../map/layer_style/attribute_based_styling#data-classification-methods)** section of the *Attribute-based Styling* page.

 ### Visualization